switch-ch/cloudservice-owncloud/source/garr/architecture.rst

 The process manager will always keep 8 PHP processes running and spawn up to 30 processes when under load.

-Each web server mounts the ownCloud data directory as ``/var/www/owncloud/data`` from the storage pool.
+Each web server mounts the ownCloud data directory from the storage pool (e.g., as ``/opt/owncloud/data``).
 Inside that global mount point, storing the ownCloud entry points for the actual users' locations, there is an additional mount point for every volume assigned to a GARRbox subscriber.